PolarityWorks/Adv360-Pro-ZMK/README.md

 ## Flashing firmware

-Follow the programming instruction on page 8 of the [Quick Start Guide](https://kinesis-ergo.com/wp-content/uploads/Advantage360-Professional-QSG-v8-25-22.pdf) to flash the firmware.
+Follow the firmware update instruction guide available [here](https://kinesis-ergo.com/support/kb360pro/#manual)

 ### Overview

 1. Extract the firmwares from the archive downloaded from the GitHub build job (If using the cloud builder) or the firmware folder (If building locally).
 1. Connect the left side keyboard to USB.
-1. Press Mod+macro1 to put the left side into bootloader mode; it should attach to your computer as a USB drive.
+1. Press the physical reset button on the left side twice in rapid succession with a paperclip to put it into bootloader mode to attach it as a USB drive.
 1. Copy `left.uf2` to the USB drive and it will disconnect.
 1. Power off both keyboards (by unplugging them and making sure the switches are off).
-1. Turn on the left side keyboard with the switch.
 1. Connect the right side keyboard to USB to power it on.
-1. Press Mod+macro3 to put the right side into bootloader mode to attach it as a USB drive.
+1. Press the physical reset button on the right side twice in rapid succession with a paperclip to put it into bootloader mode to attach it as a USB drive.
 1. Copy `right.uf2` to the mounted drive.
-1. Unplug the right side keyboard and turn it back on.
+1. Unplug the right side keyboard and turn both sides back on.
 1. Enjoy!

-> Note: There are also physical reset buttons on both keyboards which can be used to enter and exit the bootloader mode.
-Their location is described in section 2.7 on page 9 in the [User Manual](https://kinesis-ergo.com/wp-content/uploads/Advantage360-ZMK-KB360-PRO-Users-Manual-v3-10-23.pdf) and use is described in section 5.9 on page 14.
+> Note: The location of the physical reset buttons is described in section 2.2 and section 2.7 of the Advantage 360 Pro user manual (Available [here](https://kinesis-ergo.com/support/kb360pro/#manual)).
+There is also a key combination (Mod + HK1 for the left side and Mod + HK3 for the right side) however this *only works if the halves are connected to each other*.

-> Note: Some operating systems wont always treat the drive as ejected after the settings-reset file is flashed, this doesn't mean that the flashing process has failed.
+> Note: Some operating systems wont always treat the drive as ejected after the settings-reset file is flashed or will give an error saying the copy process has failed, this doesn't mean that the flashing process has failed.
+For more information please see [the ZMK documentation](https://zmk.dev/docs/troubleshooting#file-transfer-error) on file transfer errors.

 ### Upgrading from V2 to V3